Cobra (Marvel Comics): Powers and abilities

-Klaus Voorhees gained superhuman powers due to the combined mutagenic effects of the venom of a radioactive cobra and an experimental anti-venom.
-King Cobra is double-jointed, can dislocate and snap back into place his shoulders and hips at will, and has a phenomenal mastery of his musculature.
-Most notably, his amazing contortionist powers and slithery body let him break in, and escape from, buildings.
-He also has the ability to stick to walls or ceilings.
-Combined with his superstrength, agility, reflexes and reactions, coordination, balance, and endurance, they make him a formidable wrestler.
-King Cobra's bones are flexible and nearly impossible to break.
-King Cobra has moderate knowledge of street-fighting techniques.
-King Cobra wears a bodysuit made of reinforced synthetic stretch material; the torso section, helmet, and tail are made of a bendable plastoid and the entire costume is coated with silicon and graphite dust compound to make it slippery.
-King Cobra is also armed with special gadgets that complete his cobra likeness: he is equipped with a "cobra cord" (an unbreakable cable) to tie up his enemies (it is solid enough to resist even Thor's strength), can launch "cobra darts" (venom-filled projectiles) out of his wrists and release toxic "cobra gas".
-He wears spring-loaded wrist-shooters propelling "cobra-bite" projectiles containing a poison derived from cobra venom.
-He uses cartridge projectiles filled with various substances: acid, smoke, nerve gas, plastic explosives, etc. He wears micro-suction cups on his fingertips and toes, permitting him to cling to walls and ceilings.
-In the miniseries Toxin: The Devil You Know, King Cobra himself says:
+The Klaus Voorhees of Cobra possesses superhuman strength, durability, and agility.
+His body is highly flexible, enabling him to fit into extremely small spaces and making his bones nearly impossible to break.
+Cobra wears a bodysuit made of reinforced synthetic stretch material; the torso section, helmet, and tail are made of a bendable material and the entire costume is coated with silicon and graphite dust compound to make it slippery.
+Cobra is also armed with special cobra-themed tools: he is equipped with a "cobra cord" (an unbreakable cable), wrist-mounted venom-filled projectiles, and toxic gas.
+He uses cartridge projectiles filled with various substances: acid, smoke, nerve gas, plastic explosives, etc. Cobra wears micro-suction cups on his fingertips and toes, permitting him to cling to walls and ceilings.